RobTillaart/MCP_ADC/README.md

 This has been fixed in the 0.2.1 version.

 Note that not all function calls make sense for the MCP3201 and MCP3001 as these devices only have one channel.
-So use the library carefully.
+So use the library carefully with these ADC's.

 Feedback is as always welcome.